Mohammad Safadi: Political career

 Safadi was first elected to the Lebanese Parliament in 2000 as part of the Tripoli bloc.
 He served as the minister of public works and transport from 19 July 2005 to July 2008.
 Safadi also served as acting energy and water minister in 2007 and in 2008.
 Next, he was appointed minister of economy and trade on 11 July 2008 to the cabinet headed by Fouad Siniora.
 He was reelected member of parliament in the 2009 elections on the list of the March 14 alliance.
 Safadi was appointed minister of economy and trade to the cabinet of Saad Hariri on 9 November 2009, and his tenure lasted until June 2011.

 Safadi did not support for Saad Hariri in the 2011 cabinet formation talks with Lebanese President Michel Suleiman.
 Instead, he voted for Najib Mikati during cabinet formation consultations in January 2011.
 Therefore, he broke with his March 14 allies and sided with the Hezbollah-led March 8 coalition along with Mikati.
 Safadi became an ally of Mikati after this event.

 Safadi served as the minister of finance from 13 June 2011 to February 2014 in the cabinet led by Prime Minister Najib Mikati.
 Within the cabinet, Safadi was part of the group appointed by the Prime Minister and an independent or non-affiliated minister in the Mikati's cabinet.
 In October 2012, As Safir reported that Safadi would not participate in the 2013 parliamentary elections in Tripoli possibly due to health concerns.

 Safadi chairs the steering committee of the Middle East Regional Technical Assistance Committee (METAC) of the International Monetary Fund.
 He was also the head of the Lebanese-German Parliamentary Friendship Committee and a member of the Economy Commission at the Parliament.

 Safadi's term as finance minister ended in February 2014 when Ali Hassan Khalil was appointed to the post.

-In November 2019, amidst the 2019–20 Lebanese protests, Safadi was tapped as the next Prime Minister of Lebanon, to succeed Saad Hariri.
+In November 2019, amidst the 2019–20 Lebanese protests, Safadi was tapped as the next prime minister of Lebanon, to succeed Saad Hariri.
 Safadi withdrew his candidacy on 16 November, stating that it would have been difficult to form a harmonious cabinet.
+His withdrawal followed days of widespread nationwide protests, some of which turned violent, underscoring the deep public outrage triggered by his appointment.

 Controversy

+Safadi has been associated with corrupt government officials and criticized for benefiting from Lebanon’s entrenched political and financial system.